Sketch-Based Anomaly Detection in Streaming Graphs: Edge Anomalies

 \section{Edge Anomalies}

-In this section, using the H-CMS data structure, we propose \methodedge-G and \methodedge-L to detect edge anomalies by checking whether the received edge when mapped to a sketch matrix element is part of a dense submatrix. \methodedge-G finds a \textbf{G}lobal dense submatrix and performs well in practice while \methodedge-L maintains and updates a \textbf{L}ocal dense submatrix around the matrix element and therefore has better time complexity.
+In this section, using the H-CMS data structure, we propose \methodedge-G and \methodedge-L to detect edge anomalies by checking whether the received edge when mapped to a sketch matrix element is part of a dense submatrix. \methodedge-G finds a \textbf{G}lobal dense submatrix and \methodedge-L maintains and updates a \textbf{L}ocal dense submatrix around the matrix element.